daverave1212/js-course/README.md

 # CSS
 ## Welcome... and Warning
-Hello and welcome to the third chapter of the unusual JavaScript course, zero to hero, for entrepreneurs and freelancers.
+Hello and welcome to the third chapter of this course, zero to hero, for entrepreneurs and freelancers.
 In this chapter, we will learn CSS, which is the language you use to make your website look good.

 In the previous chapter, we learned about HTML.
 We learned that HTML is only used to create the structure of the website.
 All HTML does is it makes boxes, text, images, etc. But HTML can not tell the website what color boxes should be, or what font, or what the borders of boxes should look, or even how boxes are aligned on the page.
 This is what CSS does.